 Among them: “Follow directions carefully to avoid skin and scalp burns, hair loss and eye injury,” and “Do not use if scalp is irritated or injured.”

 Not included in the cautionary notes is one other useful warning: Frequent use of chemical hair relaxers could lead to numerous serious illnesses, including cancer.

 Revlon Hair Relaxer Cancer and Illness Risk

-Scientific research has linked chemical hair relaxers to breast cancer, uterine cancer, endometriosis, and uterine fibroids.
+Scientific research has linked chemical hair relaxers to ovarian cancer and uterine cancer.
 These findings are particularly concerning for Black women, who use hair straightening products at a higher rate and more frequently than other consumers.

 Hair relaxer products are linked to endometriosis through the prevalence of the chemical phthalate DEHP.
 Endometriosis is a condition caused by tissue that lines the uterus beginning to grow outside the uterus, according to the Mayo Clinic.
 The cause is unknown.